15 February 2018

-Previously, we looked at 5 of the biggest problems area managers run into during store visits.
+In a past blog post, we looked at the 5 biggest problems area managers run into during store visits.

 In this article, we’ll take this one step further by examining the risks retailers expose themselves to by keeping audit procedures in the past.

 Audits don’t just fix issues related to store aesthetics and customer experience.
-They also touch on everything from customer complaints to health & safety.
+They also touch on everything from customer complaints to health and safety.

 Store audits are an important tool for risk assessment and avoidance.
-And for a procedure with risk avoidance as a goal, the processes most retailers use for are shockingly obsolete.
+And for a procedure with risk avoidance as a goal, the processes most retailers currently use are shockingly obsolete.

-Here’s how typical store audit procedures harm your brand’s operational standards and what to do about it.
+Here’s how typical store audit procedures harm your brand’s operational standards, and what you can do about it.

 Store audits are too important to have field teams wasting time on checklists and manual reporting.

 Typical audit procedures have field teams using paper checklists and collating data manually.
 Even when checking window displays, this is tedious.

 But what about when something else is posing a health and safety risk to staff and customers?
-This is more important than anything else.
+This should be priority #1.

-Field reps have no way to prioritize what needs to be fixed first because they’re burdened with administrative tasks.
+However, field reps often have no way to prioritize what needs to be fixed first because they’re burdened with administrative tasks.

 Paper checklists and manual reporting processes are also fraught with human error.
 What if a field rep were to lose a checklist, accidentally delete a file, or a shopper with a tray full of Starbucks spilled coffee all over everything?
-That means more work when the field reps have to do everything again.
-Issues take longer to get fixed.
+That creates more work for field reps who have to do everything again, meaning issues take much longer to get fixed.